harmonizerblinks/CsPay-Nodejs/README.md

 });;
 ```

-Method to Initiation Only Receiving from mobile Money.
+Method to Initiation Only Sending to mobile Money.

 ```js
 cross_switch.payment.Cashout({